arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Calling a method directly

-The decorator returns the registered callable method rather than the undecorated
+The decorator constructs a callable method.
+Construction does not register it;
-implementation:
+registration is only needed for lookup by name.
+Built-ins are already registered:

 ```python
 from mergekit import merge_methods